liam-kennelly/Shane-Kennelly-Music/README.md

 ### Features to implement in future
-* Complete the Contact form back end so the form reaches Shanes email inbox.
-JS funtionality may be required.
 * Add music video to the Home Page (Once Shane Films one).
 * Reviews.
 Once Shane builds up a significant client list and begins to receive reviews they should be shown on a review page.
 * Merchandise.
 When / If Shane begins making and selling merchandise.